 Wilt Injury Lawyers has offices in Louisville and Lexington:

 However, if you are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Louisville and Lexington truck accident lawyers with integrity

-When you are ready to regain control of your life following a collision with a big rig but aren’t sure what your next steps should be, reach out to a highly trained Kentucky truck accident lawyer at Wilt & Associates.
+When you are ready to regain control of your life following a collision with a big rig but aren’t sure what your next steps should be, reach out to a highly trained Kentucky truck accident lawyer at Wilt Injury Lawyers.
 Please call 502-253-9110 or fill out our contact form to schedule a no-fee consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.